123456789_123456789_123456789_123456789_123456789_

 Generally we recommend using YAML as a format for storing translations.
 There are cases, though, where you want to store Ruby lambdas as part of your locale data, e.g. for special date formats.

-For several reasons the Simple backend shipped with Active Support only does the "simplest thing that could possibly work" for Ruby on Rails[^3] ... which means that it is only guaranteed to work for English and, as a side effect, languages that are very similar to English.
-Also, the simple backend is only capable of reading translations but cannot dynamically store them to any format.
+For several reasons the Simple backend shipped with Active Support only does the "simplest thing that could possibly work" for Ruby on Rails.
+It is guaranteed to work for English and, as a side effect, for languages that are very similar to English.
+It is also only capable of reading translations and cannot dynamically store them in another format.

 That does not mean you're stuck with these limitations, though.
 The Ruby I18n gem makes it very easy to exchange the Simple backend implementation with something else that fits better for your needs, by passing a backend instance to the I18n.backend= setter.